Whenever people speak of language learning, or more specifically, difficult languages, two languages are almost always mentioned more than others.

-Everybody and their aunt knows that these two languages are two of the most complicated tongues out there, at least from the perspective of an English speaker.
+Everybody and their aunt know that these two languages are two of the most complicated tongues out there, at least from the perspective of an English speaker.
 They are notoriously difficult to master, and if you hope to reach even a moderately high level in either language, you’ll need to keep studying for years!

 Many call Chinese and Japanese “the hardest languages in the world”.
 Whether this is true or not is debatable.
-While they’re definitely time consuming, there are a few others, like Arabic or Korean, that might compete for the title.
+While they’re definitely time-consuming, there are a few others, like Arabic or Korean, that might compete for the title.

 But focusing on Chinese and Japanese – which one is actually the more difficult language?